iaman011/Calculator/README.md

-Overview:
+Simple Calculator

-This is a simple calculator application that allows users to perform basic arithmetic operations, such as addition, subtraction, multiplication, and division.
+This repository contains a simple calculator web application built using HTML, CSS, and JavaScript.
+The application provides basic calculator functionalities such as addition, subtraction, multiplication, and division, along with options to clear input (AC) and delete the last character (DEL).
-The application is built using HTML, CSS & JavaScript, and is designed to be user-friendly and efficient.

-Features:
-Addition: Adds two numbers.
-Subtraction: Subtracts one number from another.
-Multiplication: Multiplies two numbers.
-Division: Divides one number by another.
-Error Handling: Provides error messages for invalid inputs
+Features

+Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division.

+Clear All (AC): Clear the entire input field.

+Delete (DEL): Remove the last character from the input.

+Interactive Buttons: All buttons are clickable and dynamically update the display.